nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions.md

 ###Verifying it works

-Use an iBeacon test program like Radius Networks’ “Locate” (iOS) or “iBeaconLocate” (Android) to verify the beacon is transmitting.
-[Click here](http://www.radiusnetworks.com/ibeacon-services.html) for information on how to download these free tools.
+Use an beacon test program like Radius Networks’ “Locate” (iOS) to verify the beacon is transmitting.
+[Click here](http://store.radiusnetworks.com/collections/all) for information on how to download these free tools.

-##Information on iBeacon Identifiers
+##Information on Beacon Identifiers

-Proximity beacons using iBeacon technology have a three part identifier consisting of ProximityUUID, Major, and Minor.
+Proximity beacons using iBeacon™ technology have a three part identifier consisting of ProximityUUID, Major, and Minor.
 By default, the Beacon Development Kit will transmit with a ProximityUUID of 2F234454-CF6D-4A0F-ADF2-F4911BA9FFA6, Major of 1, and Minor of 1.
 If you have the Dual Beacon Development Kit model, it will also transmit as a second beacon with ProximityUUID of 2F234454-CF6D-4A0F-ADF2-F4911BA9FFA6, Major of 1, and Minor of 2.
-These values are included in the default identifier list in Radius Networks’ iBeacon test apps for iOS and Android so these tools can be used to test if the beacon is working.
+These values are included in the default identifier list in Radius Networks’ beacon test apps so these tools can be used to test if the beacon is working.

 The ProximityUUID is a 16 byte identifier, usually expressed as a series of hexadecimal digits separated by dashes.
 Generally, you generate one ProximityUUID to use in all of your organization's beacons.
 If you don't have one already, you can use any GUID/UUID generation tool (for example: the `uuidgen` command in OS X) to create your own identifier similar to the one listed above.
-Radius Networks’ iBeacon test apps (listed above) also have tools to generate your own UUID.
+Radius Networks’ beacon test apps (listed above) also have tools to generate your own UUID.

 The Major and Minor are both integers that can be between between 0 and 65535.
 The Major is used to put beacons into a